Buberuka Highlands

+Buberuka Highlands ishema ry'ubwiza bwa kamere.

 Buberuka Highlands is one of the 12 major agroecological zones in northeast Rwanda and covers an area of 600 km2, which is nearly one third area in the Ruhengeri Prefecture.
 Located near the border with Uganda, the highlands include parts of the Byumba and Ruhengeri provinces located to the south of the equator.

 A Research sub station of the National Agricultural Research Institute (ISAR) is located here.

 Geography

 The highland extends over 600 km2.

 Its altitude ranges between 1800–2400 m.
 The highlands are characterized by steep slopes whose soils have low fertility and high acidity, which is not conducive to high yield of crops The annual rainfall measures approximately 1400 mm.
 Rainfall recorded at the research station here is bimodal and is also of the order of 1400 mm /year.

 Economy

 Potato (Solanum tuberosum L.) is the major food and cash crop after banana, in the highland region.
 Next in order of priority are maize, beans and wheat.
 In order to increase the growth of these crops in the highland region, inter cropping of bean, potato, pea and wheat was tested on an experimental basis with Seasbani sesban (Sesbania); lime and manure were added as supplements for the growth.
 Species of shrubs such as Sasbania, Leucaena, Calliandra and Markamia showed better growth than in the Central Plateau Region where similar studies were conducted.
 Studies have been conducted since 1987 by the National Agricultural Research Institute (ISAR) who maintains a substation in Rwerere, Western Province within the highlands.
 In order to increase agricultural production with use new commercial crops have been adopted in the project area.
 The crops adopted are maracuja (passion fruit), an export item, and potatoes.
 In addition, modern livestock breeding techniques have also been adopted.
 This project under the aegis of IFAD, has been found successful in increasing the incomes and purchasing power of the farmers and pastorals.
 A local NGO supports women who live in the highlands to collect clay and sell it for use in the construction of bricks and roof tiles.